arpatterson31/reading-notes/README.md

 ### This is me

 Hi, my name is Audrey!
 I am from a small town in Michigan, but moved to Seattle when I graduated high school.
-In 2018 I became a mother to a crazy little girl who is my world.
+In 2018 I became a mother to a little girl.
+She is awesome, adorable, crazy, and sassy, and I wouldn't change her one bit.
 I love all things cats, tattoos, and celebrities!